thejcfactor/cb-dev-days-node2x/docs/windows_lab4.md

 - *outputMessage()*:  a helper method used to easily print out information to the console, method can be found in the /library directory (see API’s project structure detailed in the [Appendix](#nodejs-api-project-structure))
 - try/catch & err object handling is purposefully done in a generic fashion.
 The lab participant is free to add logic accordingly to test out various methods of handling errors.

 Once complete, make sure the *repository.js* file is saved.
-Since the API *Docker* container maps to the API’s working directory, any updates made to the API code should be reflected in the container.
 Once the code has been saved, the functionality to retrieve a customer’s previous (i.e. not new/pending order) orders should be active within the web UI.
 Follow the steps below to verify the *getOrders()* logic.

 >**NOTE:**  Using the *getOrders()* requires authorization, if wanting to test the logic via the *SwaggerUI* page, follow the authorization steps listed in the [Appendix](#authorize-using-the-swaggerui-page).